-The Provost administers, through the chairs of the various academic departments, the degree and curricular programs of the College and oversees the Wescoe School, the Registrar's Office, the

-Office of Multicultural Life, and the Art Gallery.
+The Provost administers, through the chairs of the various academic departments, the degree and curricular programs of the College and oversees the Wescoe School, the Registrar's Office, the Office of Multicultural Life, and the Art Gallery.
 As assigned by the President, the Provost also has senior operating responsibilities related to the College's continuing education programs.
 In consultation with academic department chairs, the Provost determines faculty needs, reappointments, and grants and oversees the ongoing evaluation of the faculty.
+The Provost is responsible for formal annual evaluations of department chairs.
 In cases of promotions in rank and tenure, The Provost is a facilitator and procedural arbitrator.
 As such he/she manages the process and helps to ensure that all parties follow established procedure.
 The Provost advises the President on procedural matters but does not perform an independent evaluation of the candidate or make a formal written recommendation in matters of tenure and promotion.
-The Provost has administrative responsibility for strengthening academic departments, programs, and divisions and for the following faculty committees: Academic Policy Committee, Faculty Personnel and Policies Committee, and Nominating Committee.
+The Provost has administrative responsibility for strengthening academic departments, programs, and divisions and for the following faculty committees: Academic Policy Committee, Curriculum Committee, Faculty Evaluation Committee, Faculty Development and Scholarship Committee, Faculty Personnel and Policies Committee, and Nominating Committee.
+[Approved by the Board of Trustees, April 2018]